Student Rights & Safety

 To file a report:

-Please call or email one of Lake Region State College’s Title IX Coordinators to set up a meeting if you have a complaint involving sexual misconduct.
-Individuals also may file a report electronically by emailing LRSC.KnowYour9@lrsc.edu.
+Call or email a Lake Region State College Title IX Coordinator to set up a meeting about sexual misconduct.
+Reports can also be sent to: LRSC.KnowYour9@lrsc.edu.

 Electronic and Anonymous

-You may also file a complaint about sexual misconduct using the appropriate links below.
-While anonymous complaints are accepted, LRSC’s ability to investigate and respond to anonymous complaints is limited.
-Individuals may use this form to electronically file a report of sexual misconduct: LRSC Sexual Misconduct Reporting Form.
+You may also file a complaint online.
+Anonymous complaints are accepted, but LRSC’s ability to investigate is limited.
+Use this form to report sexual misconduct: LRSC Sexual Misconduct Reporting Form.

 Preserving Evidence